Last updated on March 6th, 2021 at 01:37 am

 There’s no real point in having a conversation about books if you don’t talk about inventory.
 The number of books, quality books, that a platform has available is just as important as their pricing model.

 What good is unlimited books if all of them are garbage?
 Exactly.
 We want to know there’s both volume and quality.

 So, let’s start with physical books, the kind you open up and read manually.
-At the moment Amazon has that game locked up.
-You can touch Amazon when it comes to paperbacks.
-They have it all.
-You want to order a book, have it delivered to your house and smell the paper, Amazon is your store.
+At the moment it’s hard to beat Amazon.
+When it comes to hard covers and paperbacks hey have it all.
+If you want to order a book, have it delivered to your house and smell the paper, Amazon is your store.
 They put libraries to shame with the sheer number of books they have available.

-One of the reasons Amazon has this stranglehold on books is because they have exclusive & semi-exclusive deals with publishers that allow them to get “first run” on brand new titles (especially books from celebrities & bestselling authors) and they have the largest selection of paperback & hardcover titles in the world thanks to the enormous amount of sales they can drive.
+One of the reasons Amazon has this stranglehold on physical books is because they have exclusive & semi-exclusive deals with publishers that allow them to get “first run” on brand new titles (especially books from celebrities & bestselling authors) and they have the largest selection of paperback & hardcover titles in the world thanks to the enormous amount of sales they can drive.